-The set command determines the timing for enabling the COEX2 pin.
+The set command determines the timing of the enabling of the COEX2 pin.

-The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
 The configuration can be stored to NVM with the %XFSSYNC command when the PTI modem firmware is used.

-'''

 %XCOEX2[=<ctrl>]

-'''